saif-mal1k/Salesforce-Notes/3. APEX/chapter 05 SOQL/README.md

 - **The SELECT clause and the FROM clause are required.**
 - Other Clauses are Optional.

+> Tip: query all the fields on an object

 💡💡💡💡💡 <b>tip:</b> always apply null check before making use list returned through SOQL.